aha-app/ruby_bots/README.md

 RubyBots allows you to build composable tools to manipulate values.

-The basic toold provide an OpenAI tool that can connect to OpenAI and provide feedback.
+The basic tools provide an OpenAI tool that can connect to OpenAI and provide feedback.

 ## Installation